-To show these members our appreciation, starting in April 2012, the club has instituted a Volunteer and Achievement Recognition Program.
-The awards are based on a system of points for service and photographic achievement, with the emphasis on service time rendered to the club and to the photographic community on behalf of the RHCC.
+To show these members our appreciation, starting in April 2012, the club instituted a Volunteer and Achievement Recognition Program.
+The awards were based on a system of points for service and photographic achievement, with the emphasis on service time rendered to the club and to the photographic community on behalf of the RHCC.

 At the annual closing awards banquet held on May 14, 2012, the initial Service Recognition Awards were presented to twenty-one club members.

 At the closing awards banquet on May 13, 2013, four members earned Bronze Awards, seven were recognized with Silver Awards and one new Gold Award was presented.
 At the 2014 banquet six bronze, two silver, one gold and our first two Diamond awards were presented.